 But the commonest form [of syllepsis] is the simple contrast of the concrete and the abstract.
 When the prophet Joel told the people of Israel to “Rend your heart and not your garments” he was using the same trick that the prophet Mick Jagger employed when he talked in one song [Honky Tonk Woman] about a lady who was not only able to blow his nose, but his mind, although for rather different purposes.
 Indeed, one suspects that Mr Jagger was planning another syllepsis based on blow that would have got the song banned on radio.

-Although Forsyth frequently draws on examples from the usual suspects such as the Bible, Shakespeare and Churchill, he also welcomes rhetorical devices from singers, such the Beatles, Supertramp, Leonard Cohen, INXS and Alanis Morissette, and movies such as Dirty Harry, Pulp Fiction, Austin Powers and Lock, Stock and Two Smoking Barrels.
+Forsyth frequently draws on examples from the usual suspects such as the Bible, Shakespeare and Churchill.
+But he also welcomes rhetorical devices from singers, such the Beatles, Supertramp, Leonard Cohen, INXS and Alanis Morissette, and movies such as Dirty Harry, Pulp Fiction, Austin Powers and Lock, Stock and Two Smoking Barrels.

-You might think that a 39-chapter book on rhetoric makes a good reference guide that sits on your shelf until you need of inspiration or clarification, and you certainly can use it that way.
-However, with a writing style that is so light that it borders on the conversational, and with chapters that average only four to five pages in length, The Elements of Eloquence can easily become a page turner.
-Indeed, Forsyth cleverly ends each chapter with an example of a new rhetorical device that is the subject of the ensuing chapter.
-So the reader is always tempted to read just a little bit more.
+This book is an excellent reference guide on rhetoric.
+However, with a writing style that borders on the conversational, and with chapters averaging only four to five pages in length, The Elements of Eloquence is a light read.
+Indeed, Forsyth ends each chapter with an example of a new rhetorical device that leads to the next chapter.

-I highly recommend The Elements of Eloquence to anyone who is looking to spice up his speeches (or writing) and to anyone appreciates seeing the English language stretched to its full potential.
+I recommend The Elements of Eloquence to anyone looking to spice up their speeches or writing.
 Will I refer refer to Forsyth’s book in future posts on rhetorical devices?
 Indeed I will; of that you can be certain; indeed I will.
 (And that’s hypophora and diacope.)